Custom Mock Agents

 Editing a Mock Agent

-Open the project that uses the mock agent and click Edit Agent.
-This re-opens the 8-step wizard pre-populated with the current configuration.
-You can save at any step.
+Open the mock agent and go to the Configuration tab.
+Use Edit AgentCard to re-open the 8-step wizard pre-populated with the current configuration — save at any step.

 Ownership

 Mock agents can be personal (only visible to you) or team-owned (visible to all team members).
-Change ownership in the wizard's Review step.
+Change ownership in the wizard's Review step or directly on the Configuration tab.

 API Keys

 Mock agents support API key authentication.
-Generate API keys in Settings → API Keys.
+Generate API keys in the Configuration → API Keys section of the agent's detail page.
 Include the key as a Bearer token to restrict access to your mock agent.